CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 ## **Task 5: Securing your pipeline with GHAS**

 To secure your pipeline with GitHub Advanced Security (GHAS) and Microsoft Defender for DevOps, you can integrate these tools to enhance your pipeline's security posture.
-Here’s a example of how to use GHAS and Defender for DevOps for security:
+Here’s an example of how to use GHAS and Defender for DevOps for security:

 #### Enable Advanced Security from Portal